MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 * Datasets enabled for [large models](../enterprise/service-premium-large-models.md) can't be downloaded to a .pbix file.
 * Downloading a .pbix file after deployment isn't supported as part of the [deployment pipeline (ALM)](./deployment-pipelines-process.md#considerations-and-limitations).
 * Datasets modified by using the [XMLA endpoint](../enterprise/service-premium-connect-tools.md) can't be downloaded to a .pbix file.
-* Datasets that based on data imported from Onedrive for Business can't be downloaded.
+* You can't download datasets based on data imported from Onedrive for Business.
 * Downloading a .pbix file that is larger than 1 GB isn't supported.

 ## Parity between Power BI Desktop and the service